Flow Cytometry and Cellular Imaging Core - Smithville

 The autoMACS® Pro Separator by Miltenyi is an automated high-speed immunomagnetic cell separation system with the ability to process multiple samples at a time.
 Many cell types from several species and tissue types, including whole blood, can be processed with the autoMACS® Pro with the use of immunomagnetic beads.
 Cells can be separated using positive selection, depletion or untouched isolation programs.
 It can sort more than 10 million cells per second from samples of up to 4×109 total cells.
 The instrument has a touch screen and easily navigable menus.
 The system reduces manual handling of samples and increases reproducibility

-The BD FACSAria™II is a 14-parameter high-speed cell sorter, run by core personnel.
+BD FACSAria™Fusion SORP is a 18-parameter, high-speed cell sorter, run by core personnel.
 This instrument provides researchers with the capacity to isolate and capture viable cell subsets or single cells for molecular, genetic and/or functional analyses.
-This 4-laser instrument can distinguish many fluorescent proteins, stem cell and side populations, in addition to fluorescent antibody preparations.
+This 5-laser instrument can distinguish many fluorescent proteins, stem cell and side populations, in addition to fluorescent antibody preparations.
 Cells are detected by digital BD FACSDiva™ software and collected into one or as many as four tubes simultaneously from a single sample.
 The automatic cell-dispensing unit on this instrument is able to dispense single cells into 96- or 384-well plates.
 The sample chamber and collection apparatus are climate-controlled and aerosol-contained.

 BD FACSAria™ Fusion

 The BD FACSAria™ Fusion is a 16-parameter high-speed cell sorter.
-It is the main instrument of the flow core and run by core personnel.
-It provides the researchers with the capacity to isolate and capture viable cell subsets or single cells for molecular, genetic and/or functional analyses.
-This 4-laser instrument can distinguish many fluorescent proteins, stem cell and side populations, in addition to fluorescent antibody preparations.
-Cells are detected by digital BD FACSDiva™ software and collected into one, or as many as four tubes, simultaneously from one sample.
-The automatic cell-dispensing unit on this instrument is able to dispense single cells into 96 or 384 well plates.
-This instrument is contained in a bio-safety cabinet to ensure operator and user protection when collecting bio level 2-2+ samples.
+It is the primary flow core instrument and is run by core personnel.
+It provides researchers with the capacity to isolate and capture viable cell subsets or single cells for molecular, genetic and/or functional analyses.
+This instrument provides exceptional sensitivity and resolution for optimal multicolor analysis and cell sorting.
+Its 4-lasers allow users to distinguish many fluorescent proteins, fluorescent antibody preparations, and other markers to identify stem cell and side populations.
+Cells are detected by digital BD FACSDiva™ software and collected into one, or as many as four tubes, simultaneously.
+The automatic cell-dispensing unit deposits single cells into 96 or 384 well plates.
+The enhanced stream stability increases sorting purity and efficiency to help isolate minor subsets of cells (e.g. stem cells) for subsequent in vitro and in vivo experiments.
+This instrument is contained in a bio-safety cabinet permitting analysis of human specimens while ensuring user protection.

-The BD LSRFortessa™ is an 11-parameter cell analyzer.
-This is a 3-laser instrument and is equipped with digital BD FACSDiva™ software.
-Services provided by this instrument include quantification of cellular subsets based on the expression of surface or intracellular antigens, analysis of apoptosis and cell cycle parameters, and multiparameter analyses.
+The BD LSRFortessa™ is a 15-parameter cell analyzer.
+This is a 4-laser instrument equipped with digital BD FACSDiva™ software.
+Capabilities provided by this instrument include quantification of cellular subsets based on the expression of surface or intracellular antigens, analysis of apoptosis and cell cycle parameters, and multiparameter analyses.
 The core offers researchers individualized training on the BD LSRFortessa™ for unassisted operation.

 Cellular Imaging Services